Connect-Lab-Technion/Connect-Lab-Technion.github.io/_team/DanielZelazo.md

 connect: PI of the Cooperative Networks and Controls Lab

-pfcl: Director of the Philadelphia Flight Control Laboratory
+pfcl: Director of the Philadelphia Flight Control Lab
 pfcl_link: https://pfcl.technion.ac.il/

 ae: Department of Aerospace Engineering